kaplayjs/kaplay-site/src/content/guides/publishing.md

 ### Tag your game

-You can tag your game in the different platforms with the tag `kaboomjs`.
+You can tag your game in the different platforms with the tag `kaplayjs`.
 Probbably we will see it and even promote in our Twitter :D